 At two points within the entire negotiation process the parties came back together at corporate level, facilitated by an independent mediator, to see if an early deal could be reached.
 In neither case did this happen but the mediations gave great comfort to the CEO’s and their legal advisors, who had been kept out of the front line, that the process was working.
 This comfort was vital since at any time either side had the option to revert to arbitration.

 Out of the 68 claims all but eight were settled and paid over a period of 9 months from start to finish.
 This represented about 80% of the value in dispute.
 At this point it was time to bring the CEO’s back in to swallow hard and offer a handshake over a cup of coffee to settle the rest.
 The essence of a deal is that nobody is entirely happy but no one is entirely disappointed either.
 Deals at CEO level are as much about strategy as money.
 Arbitration would have cost $3 million on each side and taken senior staff out of productive work for upwards of two years.
-The negotiating process cost $750,000, including extensive travel costs since the negotiating team members operated from widespread locations, and was completed in 9 months, along with finishing the works on site.
+The negotiating process cost $750,000, including extensive travel costs since the negotiating team members operated from widespread locations prior to widespread video conferencing.
+It was completed in 9 months, along with finishing the works on site.

 The icing on the cake was that the CEO’s agreed to work together again on the next project.